-- (c) New Enrollee Enrollment Packets.
+(c) New Enrollee Enrollment Packets.

-- Contractor shall mail or provide online enrollment packets to all new Enrollees within ten (10) business days of receiving enrollment verification from the Exchange.
+(i) Contractor shall mail or provide online enrollment packets to all new Enrollees within ten (10) business days of receiving enrollment verification from the Exchange.
 Contractor may deliver Enrollee materials pursuant to other methods that are consistent with; (1) Contractor's submission of materials to enrollees of its other plans; (2) the needs of Enrollees; (3) the consent of the Enrollee; and (4) with applicable laws, rules and regulations.
 Contractor shall report to the Exchange monthly, in a format mutually agreed upon by the Exchange and Contractor, on the number and accuracy rate of identification cards that were sent to new Enrollees and Contractor's compliance with the Performance Measurement Standards set forth in this Agreement.
 The enrollment packet shall include, at the minimum, the following:

-- a.
-Welcome letter;
+- (a) Welcome letter;

-- b.
-Enrollee ID card;
+- (b) Enrollee ID card;

-- c.
-Summary of Benefits and Coverage;

-- d.
-Pharmacy benefit information;

-- e.
-Nurse advice line information; and

-- f.
-Other materials required by the Exchange.
+- (c) Other materials required by the Exchange.

-- ii.
-Contractor shall maintain access to enrollment packet materials; Summary of Benefits and Coverage ("SBC"); claim forms and other Planrelated documents in both English and Spanish and any other languages required by State and Federal laws, rules and regulations to the extent required to timely meet all requirements of this Agreement for timely mailing and delivery of Plan materials to Enrollees.
+(ii) Contractor shall maintain access to enrollment packet materials; claim forms and other Plan-related documents in both English and Spanish and any other languages required by State and Federal laws, rules and regulations to the extent required to timely meet all requirements of this Agreement for timely mailing and delivery of Plan materials to Enrollees.
 Contractor shall be responsible for printing, storing and stocking, as applicable, all materials.

-- (d) Summary of Benefits and Coverage.
-Contractor shall develop and maintain an SBC as required by Federal and State laws, rules and regulations.
-The SBC will be available online and the hard copy sent to Enrollees on request shall be available to Enrollees in English, Spanish, and other languages as required by Federal and State laws, rules and regulations.
-Contractor shall update the SBC annually and Contractor shall make the SBC available to Enrollees pursuant to Federal and State laws, rules and regulations.

-- (e) Electronic Listing of Participating Providers.
+(d) Electronic Listing of Participating Providers.
 Contractor shall create and maintain a continually updated electronic listing of all Participating Providers and make it available online for Enrollees, potential Enrollees, and Participating Providers, 24 hours a day, 7 days a week.
 The listing shall comply with the requirements required under applicable laws, rules and regulations, including those set forth at 45 C.F.R.
 Section 156.230 relating to identification of Providers who are not accepting new Enrollees.

-- (f) Enrollee Identification Card.
-No later than 10 business days after receiving enrollment information from the Exchange, Contractor shall distribute to each Enrollee an identification card in a form that is approved by the Exchange. - (g) Access to Medical Services Pending ID Card Receipt.
-Contractor shall promptly coordinate and ensure access to medical services for Enrollees who have not received ID cards but are eligible for services. - (h) Explanation of Benefits.
+(e) Enrollee Identification Card.
+No later than 10 business days after receiving enrollment information from the Exchange, Contractor shall be responsible for distributione of an identification card to each Enrollee an identification card in a form that is approved by the Exchange.

+(f) Access to Dental Services Pending ID Card Receipt.
+Contractor shall promptly coordinate and ensure access to dental services for Enrollees who have not received ID cards but are eligible for services.

+(g) Explanation of Benefits.
 Contractor shall send each Enrollee, by mail, an Explanation of Benefits (EOB) to Enrollees in Plans that issue EOBs or similar documents as required by Federal and State laws, rules and regulations.
-The EOB and other documents shall be in a form that is consistent with industry standards. - (i) Secure Plan Website for Enrollees and Providers.
+The EOB and other documents shall be in a form that is consistent with industry standards.

+(i) Secure Plan Website for Enrollees and Providers.
 Contractor shall maintain a secure website, 24 hours, 7 days a week.
 All content on the secure Enrollee website shall be available in English upon implementation of Plan and in Spanish within ninety (90) days after the Effective Date and any other languages required under applicable laws, rules or regulations.
-The secure website shall contain information about the Plan, including, but not limited to, the following: - i.
-Upon implementation by Contractor, benefit descriptions, information relating to covered services, cost sharing and other information available; - ii.
-Ability for Enrollees to view their claims status such as denied, paid, unpaid; - iii.
-Ability to respond via e-mail to customer service issues posed by Enrollees and Participating Providers; - iv.
-Ability to provide online eligibility and coverage information for Participating Providers; - v.
-Support for Enrollees to receive Plan information by e-mail; and - vi.
-Enrollee education tools and literature to help Enrollees understand health costs and research condition information.
+The secure website shall contain information about the Plan, including, but not limited to, the following:

+(i) Upon implementation by Contractor, benefit descriptions, information relating to covered services, cost sharing and other information available;

+(ii) Ability for Enrollees to view their claims status such as denied, paid, unpaid;

+(iii) Ability to respond via e-mail to customer service issues posed by Enrollees and Participating Providers;

+Providers;

+(iv) Ability to provide online eligibility and coverage information for Participating

+(v) Support for Enrollees to receive Plan information by e-mail; and

+(vi) Enrollee education tools and literature to help Enrollees understand oral health costs and research condition information.